marmelab/silex-multifetch/README.md

 }
 ```

-You can also, if you want, enable parallel fetching for all queries by setting `'mutltifetch.parallel'` provider parameter to `true`.
-But in that case, if you want to disable parallelizing for only one query, you can do:
+You can also, if you want, enable parallel fetching for all queries by setting the `'mutltifetch.parallel'` provider parameter to `true`.
+In that case, if you want to disable parallel fetching for only one query, you can do:

 ```
 POST /multi HTTP/1.1